huaweicloud/terraform-provider-huaweicloud/docs/resources/waf_domain.md

   + **$ssl_curves**
   + **$ssl_session_reused**

+* `traffic_mark` - (Optional, List) Specifies the traffic identifier.
+  WAF uses the configurations to identify the malicious client IP address (proxy mode) in the header, session in the cookie, and user attribute in the parameter, and then triggers the corresponding known attack source rules to block attack sources.
+  Only supports one traffic identifier.
+  The [traffic_mark](#Domain_traffic_mark) structure is documented below.

 * `timeout_settings` - (Optional, List) Specifies the timeout setting.
 Only supports one timeout setting.
   The [timeout_settings](#Domain_timeout_settings) structure is documented below.

+[<a name="Domain_server"></a>]
 The `server` block supports:

 * `client_protocol` - (Required, String) Protocol type of the client.
 The options include `HTTP` and `HTTPS`.